evanshortiss/rhmap-parse-template/README.md

 npm start
 ```

 Congratulations, you have a ParseServer running locally.
+Navigate to
+http://localhost:8001/app/?url=http://localhost:8001 on your machine to try it
+out.

-This exact code can
-also be executed on Red Hat Mobile Application Platform.
+This exact code can also be deployed on Red Hat Mobile Application Platform too.